 We are going to look at a variety of areas in this post from Macro trends fueling this boom in consumption to market specificities, the consumer and what product areas are most in demand through which channels.

 Before we go into too much detail if you want to find out a bit more about me and my background see my story here.

 Before we do a deep dive into the Beauty sector it is helpful to look at some macro trends in the Asia Pacific region.

 This is a phenomenon all over Asia with a huge expansion of the middle class especially in China and much of South East Asia.

-China’s middle class is expected to grow to 400M by 2020.
-That is the equivalent of adding an economy the size of Germany to the China between now and then!
+China’s middle class is expected to grow to 400M by end of 2020.

 2. Appetite to learn, discover and experience new products and activities.